idexus/Sharp.UI/README.md

 ```

 ### Property value
-You can set the property value depending on the device idiom, platform or app theme
+You can set the property value depending on the device idiom, platform, or app theme

 ```cs
 new Label("Hello")